stephenrdoyle/cercopithifilaria_johnstoni/03_code/cercopithifilaria_johnstoni.workbook.md

 - Stephen Doyle (Wellcome Sanger Institute, ex LTU)

-## Sequnecing and raw reads
+## Sequencing and raw reads
 ### Sequencing
-- sequnecing was performed by Steve at LTU on an Illumina MiSeq
+- sequencing was performed by Steve at LTU on an Illumina MiSeq using a V3 600 cycle (2x300 bp) sequencing kit

 ### Raw reads
--
+- raw reads were checked using FastQC and MultiQC before analysis
+- this was done at LTU years back, and I don't have the data anymore, but would be easy to regenerate
+- it was clear from this data the drop in sequencing quality beyond 150-200 bp of the long MiSeq reads.
+While this is acceptible for some applications, it turned out not to be from the initial assemblies produced.
+Hence, the reads were trimmed quite hard as described below.

 ### Trimming